Banksia meisneri

-Banksia meisneri, commonly known as Meisner's banksia, is a shrub that is endemic to a small area in the south-west of Western Australia.
+Banksia meisneri, commonly known as Meisner's banksia, is a shrub in the family Proteaceae.
+It is endemic to a small area in the south-west of Western Australia.
 It has crowded, more or less linear leaves and in winter and spring, spikes of golden brown flowers followed by furry fruit which usually only open after fire.

 Description

 Banksia meisneri is a shrub which grow to a height of up to 2 m with a single stem at the base but much branched above.
 The branches are covered with woolly hair and have crowded linear to narrow elliptic leaves that are 3-7 mm long and 1.0-1.5 mm wide.
 The edges of the leaves are rolled under, the upper surface is woolly at first, becoming glabrous as it matures and the lower surface is woolly but mostly hidden by the rolled edges.
 The flower spikes develop mostly on side branches and are 20-30 mm long and 45-50 mm wide with small, hairy bracts at the base of the flowers.
 The flowers are golden brown with yellow styles, curved at the tip and the perianth is 7-9 mm long and hairy on the outside.
 The infructescence is more or less spherical or slightly compressed vertically, 30-40 mm long and 40-50 mm wide, with the individual follicles 1-7 mm high and 3-4 mm wide.
 Flowering occurs from April to September and the follicles usually remain closed until after fire.